kpakala04/llm-gpu-memory-profiling/README.md

 ## Setup
-This project assumes there is a similar install and setup of vllm and supporting packages as in [assignment 2](https://github.com/EricDinging/CS5470/blob/main/assignment_2/README.md).
+This project assumes vLLM and its supporting packages are installed.
+See the [vLLM documentation](https://docs.vllm.ai/) for installation instructions.

 ### Downloading ShareGPT Dataset
 We use the following ShareGPT dataset for our experiments: Dans-DiscountModels/ConversationChronicles-sharegpt.
 Download this dataset using the following command: